Shengboj0324/Discrete-Fourier-Transform/README.md

-# Discrete Fourier Transform Implementation Report

-**Topic:** Implementation and Analysis of the Discrete Fourier Transform Algorithm

 ### Core Algorithm

 The DFT transforms a sequence of N complex numbers from the time domain to the frequency domain using the fundamental equation: